surifirstpin/biplus_documentation/docs/Visualization.md

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/34c8d8bc129b2e32ded89f8d3f9816b6a8fd1624/images/radar_chart.png)

-- **Points** enables pointers at the field values using the following point styles ;
+- **Points** it will display the the data with points on the chart.

+- **Point style** will specify how the data points will appear on chart. below are the following options are available.
   - Circle
   - Triangle
-  - Reet
+  - Rectangle
   - RectRot
   - Cross
-  - Cross Rot
+  - CrossRot
   - Star
   - Line
   - Dash

 - **Show legend** displays the measures values of the chart.
 - **Position** Align the legend at top,bottom,left and right side of the chart.
 - **Reverse scale** it displays the reversible scale values of the radar chart.